Precision Fit with the New Balance Fresh Foam Hierro Boa Shoes

 Just before running down steep descents, it was nice to have the ability to quickly tighten the Boa one or two clicks for my own piece of mind and not have a tongue to worry about realigning.

 My feet felt snug in the shoe, but at the same time the shoe has a roomy toe box.
 After just a couple miles of breaking in these shoes, I could no longer feel the straps along the top of my feet.
 What surprised me about these shoes the most is how laterally stable the ride is.
 They look clunky, so my ankles and I were nervous about how they would handle rocky terrain.
-I had an exceptionally stable experience in these shoes, and I recommend not letting their large appearance deter you from trying them out.
+I had an exceptionally stable experience in these shoes.
+I recommend not letting their large appearance deter you from trying them out.

-Even if I’m not expecting excessive amounts of water, snow, or mud on the trail, I will often run with gaiters in rockier terrain to avoid getting pebbles in my shoes.
+Even if I’m not expecting excessive amounts of water, snow, or mud on the trail, I will often run with gaiters.
 I was excited to see how the built-in gaiters would function.
-I read quite a few reviews where people complained that the gaiters made the shoes difficult to put on.
-My foot is average in width and I didn’t find this to be a problem as long as I used the strap on the back to pull the shoe on.
-It’s certainly easier to just put these shoes on than it is to have two steps of first putting your shoes on, and then adding gaiters, so I don’t understand the fuss.
-Unless someone has an exceptionally wide foot, or just isn’t used to using running gaiters at all, I would think that sliding these shoes on wouldn’t be too difficult.
+Having read quite a few reviews where people complained that the gaiters made the shoes difficult to put on.
+I didn’t find this to be a problem as long as I used the strap on the back to pull the shoe on.
+It’s certainly easier to put these shoes on than it is to first put your shoes on, then add gaiters.
+So I don’t understand the fuss.
+Unless someone has an exceptionally wide foot, I would think that sliding these shoes on wouldn’t be too difficult.

 They are very fun to wear when running rolling hills.
 They feel surprisingly light on the feet, and with all that cushion it feels like I’m floating on clouds.
-For more technical terrain, I prefer to run in shoes with less cushion so that I can feel what’s underneath my feet and can respond accordingly.
-I had a hard time with steep gravel in these shoes, and I think it’s because I couldn’t feel the pebbles sliding beneath me.
-The Vibram® MegaGrip outsole has exceptional tread and helps to counter balance not being able to feel any rocks, but ultimately I recommend these shoes for trails that aren’t overly technical.
+For technical terrain, I run in shoes with less cushion so that I can feel what’s underneath my feet and can respond accordingly.
+I had a hard time with steep gravel in these shoes, I think it’s because I couldn’t feel the pebbles sliding beneath me.
+The Vibram® MegaGrip outsole has exceptional tread and helps to counter balance not being able to feel any rocks.
+Ultimately I recommend these shoes for trails that aren’t overly technical.

 Running shoes always come down to personal preference.
 If you are looking for a cushy trail running shoe that is easy on the joints and provides a steady ride, I recommend giving this shoe a try.
 It’s a fun shoe to have in your fleet of trail running options, but is not ideal for running in the alpine or overly technical terrain.
 If you are like me, and have to realign the tongue and retie your shoes during long trail runs, you might find these shoes to be a relief.

 Michelle is originally from Tri Cities, WA and has lived in Colorado for the past 6 years.
 She is an avid trail runner, splitboarder and mom to an awesome pitbull named Tundra.